-Day 5 – Tour the Ring of Kerry.
+Day 5 – Travel the Ring of Kerry.
 Overnight in Killarney

 Day 7 – Depart from Dublin Airport.

 The best part?
-You won’t have to worry about where you’re going or sleeping, because your Nordic Visitor travel consultant will plan your trip and sort all the details before you arrive.
+You won’t have to worry about where you’re going or sleeping, because your Nordic Visitor travel consultant will plan your trip and take care of the details before you arrive.

 Want to stay for a longer period of time?

 The possibilities are endless when visiting Ireland.
 With 10 days or longer, you could visit in more depth.
-Follow the Wild Atlantic Way route, spend more time in the popular County Cork, or pop into Northern Ireland for a complete tour of the island.
+Follow the Wild Atlantic Way route, extend your stay in beloved County Cork, or head into Northern Ireland.

 Are you interested in exploring Scotland too?

-Combine a tour of Ireland with a road trip around Scotland for an epic Celtic itinerary.
+Combine a tour of Ireland with time in Scotland for an epic Celtic itinerary.
 We recommend a minimum of 10 days for this, so you can have enough time to get a taste of both countries.

 Scotland is a great destination to complement a tour to Ireland.
 Their cultures and history are so closely linked and you’ll be able to meet the locals and get immersed in both.